turnhub/turnio-mark-as-read-replit/README.md

 1. Click the `Run on Repl.it` button above and install this example into your Repl.it workspace.
 2. Get a Turn token and add it as a secret called `TOKEN` in Repl.it
-3. Set up your webhook in the Turn UI using the replit.URL.
+3. Set up your webhook in the Turn UI using the Repl.it URL.
 4. Send a message to your number and watch it being marked as read!